Zalek4/simple-python-web-gui-templates/README.md

-*THIS REPO IS A WORK IN PROGRESS*
+***PLEASE NOTE - THE CONTENT OF EACH EXAMPLE FOLDER SHOULD BE COPIED INTO THEIR OWN FOLDERS WHEN TESTING.
+OTHERWISE, WHEN RUNNING 'MAIN.PY', SOME RELATIVE PATH REFERENCES WILL BE BROKEN.
+THE EXAMPLES WON'T RUN, YOU WILL BE SAD, AND I WILL BE SAD.***
+___
 # A Note on Web GUI's For Python.
 Python is an incredible language.
 It has a simple syntax, an insane amount of available modules, and an excellent amount of free learning material on the web.

 Even still, it's been suprisingly challenging to find a simple, no frills guide on how to use web languages as a frontend for Python-driven desktop apps.
 The best one I've come across is by [Will Tejeda](https://www.youtube.com/watch?v=5HSz9EVEstI&t=465s&ab_channel=WillTejeda) - thanks for your straight forward content Will!

 This repository is for anyone sick of reading Medium articles that only give you 75% of the information you need to understand what's going on with this stuff.
-Hopefully, these templates and readme's can help some folks get started.
+Hopefully, these templates and guides can help some folks get started.

 The link between a web frontend and a Python backend is suprisingly simple, and you don't need Electron or similar alternatives to do it (but you can totally use those if you want to).

 ___
-I AM NOT A PROFESSIONAL PROGRAMMER, AND MY UNDERSTANDING OF THESE TOOLS ISN'T PERFECT.
-SOME OF THE EXPLAINATIONS IN THIS REPOSITORY MAY BE INACCURATE/SLIGHTLY WRONG.
+***I AM NOT A PROFESSIONAL PROGRAMMER, AND MY UNDERSTANDING OF THESE TOOLS ISN'T PERFECT.
+SOME OF THE EXPLAINATIONS IN THIS REPOSITORY MAY BE INACCURATE/SLIGHTLY WRONG.***
 ___

 # Why Not Just Use Something Like PyQT, Tkinter or Kivy?